jay-aye-see-kay/chatbot-buffer.nvim/README.md

 ## State of this plugin

 This plugin is very work in progress, as in it only just works.
+There's no docs yet, read the source code (currently <300 lines in one file).
 Contributions and ideas welcome.
-Unless you really like exactly what I''m making here I'd recommend one of these two plugins instead:
+Unless you really like exactly what I'm making here I'd recommend one of these two plugins instead:

 - https://github.com/jackMort/ChatGPT.nvim
 - https://github.com/dpayne/CodeGPT.nvim